Want to know how to make a game? Check out this development guide explaining a step-by-step process to create a game from scratch.

 One must be mindful while choosing the right technical requirements such as programming languages, game engines, and development tools as they can significantly impact the game.

 Choose a game engine that lines up with the type of game you develop.
 Some engines are well suited for 2D games while others excel in 3D.
 Before finalizing it, make sure the game engine supports the platform on which you plan to release your game.
-Some of the popular game engines to consider for game development are Unity, Godot, Unreal, and CryEngine.
+Some of the popular game engines to consider for building games are Unity, Godot, Unreal, and CryEngine.

 Select programming languages based on how well the chosen game engine supports them.
 Go for well-known languages like C++, C#, Python, JavaScript, and Lua with which you can easily develop games.